matkoch/matkoch.github.io/_posts/2020-07-01-road-to-cross-platform-setup-and-bootstrapping-in-dotnet.md

 ---
-title: Road to Cross-Platform Setup & Bootstrapping in .NET
+title: The Road to Cross-Platform Setup & Bootstrapping in .NET
 tags:
 - .NET
 - Bash